tonywu7/dskyrimmods/README.md

 ## Download & Install

-Download it as a .zip file, then install it like you would for any other mods from sites such as NexusMods.
+Download it as a .zip file, then install it like you would for any other mods from sites such as Nexus Mods.
 **(Use of a mod manager, such as [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194),** **is highly recommended.)**